How Many Credits Do You Need to Graduate College?

 Usually, a master's degree, which comes after a bachelor's degree, will take 1-2 years of full-time study to complete.
 But the time it takes depends on a few factors, including your pacing and field of study.

 Most master's degree programs require 30-60 credits.
-For example, a Master of Science in Psychology at Southern New Hampshire University (SNHU) is 36 credits, while a Master of Fine Arts in Creative Writing is 48 credits.
+For example, a Master of Science in Psychology at SNHU is 36 credits, while a Master of Fine Arts in Creative Writing is 48 credits.

-Unlike associate and bachelor's degree programs, which often have general education requirements, most master's degree classes focus on topics within your field of study.
+The difference between master's and bachelor's degrees is that bachelor's degrees often have general education requirements while most master's classes focus primarily on topics within your field of study.
+There's not really any general education courses.
 While some of the classes will be predetermined, you might be able to choose from a list of electives.
 Your curriculum might require you to complete a capstone project or thesis assignment at the end of your program, serving as a culmination of all you've learned.

 You can consider taking asynchronous classes online if you want the flexibility to simultaneously advance your career and education.
 With five term starts per year at SNHU, you might not have to wait as long to get to work on your classes, either.
 And just because classes are online on your own time doesn't mean there aren't resources such as tutors and a virtual library available around the clock.